Chadtech/HSLBylawsAmendments2014/README.md

 HeatSync Labs
 =============

-HeatSync Labs is a community workshop where artists, engineers and hobbyists create their projects prototypes and their art.
+HeatSync Labs is a community workshop where artists, engineers and hobbyists create their projects, prototypes, and, art.

 This Repository
 ---------------